Peat Bog Soldiers: Background

-It was first performed at a Zircus Konzentrani ("concentration camp circus") on 28 August 1933 at Börgermoor camp.
+It was first performed at a Zircus Konzentrani ("concentration camp circus", a word play on circus Sarrasani) on 28 August 1933 at Börgermoor camp.
 Here is Rudi Goguel's description of it:

 The song has a slow simple melody, reflecting a soldier's march, and is deliberately repetitive, echoing and telling of the daily grind of hard labour in harsh conditions.
-It was popular with German refugees in London in the Thirties and was used as a marching song by the German volunteers of the International Brigades during the Spanish Civil War.
+It was popular with German refugees in London in the 1930s and was used as a marching song by the German volunteers of the International Brigades during the Spanish Civil War.
 It was soon picked up by other nationalities and it appears in almost all the collected anthologies of Spanish Civil War songs.

-The French Foreign Legion use the French version of the song, "Le Chant Des Marais", as one of its marching songs, the sombre tone and timing matching the 88 paces per minute distinctive of the Legion.

-The "short" (three-verse) lyrics
+Lyrics

 Langhoff and Esser's original song runs to six verses, plus refrains (see below).
 For performance – and, therefore, for most translation – shorter lyrics are used.
 These omit verses two, three and four of the original.

-The full version

-This is the full six-verse German version, together with a literal English translation.